S. Vittoria Società Agricola Cooperativa

 After 3 days, the wheels are immersed in brine, where they remain for 17 to 18 days.
 In this room, re-modernised in 2011, we meet Luigi, a 29 year-old who has been working in the dairy for six and a half years.
 We watch him as he turns the wheels to ensure that the brine is properly distributed.
 Once the salting phase is finished, the wheels are transferred to the warehouse.

 Here, among the wheels left to rest, we are welcomed by the President of the cooperative, Fausto Gandolfi, who tells us about the authenticity of the product and about the introduction of production standards, impressing on us the importance of protecting everything that has been achieved over the years.
-This means ensuring a maximum focus on quality, also because Grana Padano is a certified product and must meet certain requisites to guarantee its authenticity, quality and safety.
+This means ensuring a maximum focus on quality, also because Grana Padano is a certified product and must meet certain requirements to guarantee its authenticity, quality and safety.

 Our visit ends in the factory shop, where we meet Simonetta, who has been selling the cooperative’s cheese, and other local products, for the last 30 years.